exosphere-project/exosphere/docs/contributor-skills.md

 To make your first Exosphere contribution, you only need basic familiarity with the `clone`, `switch`, `add`, `commit`, and `push` commands.
 Our [quick start](../contributing.md#quick-start-for-new-contributors) section shows each git command to run.
 This is about the same skill level you'd need to host a small personal project  on GitHub.

-To work collaboratively on major changes to Exosphere's codebase, you will need deeper git knowledge.
+To work collaboratively on major changes to Exosphere's codebase, or to become a project maintainer, you will need deeper git knowledge.
 This includes knowing, at least roughly:

 - How to write effective commit messages
 - How to structure and order commits so that code reviewers can follow a multi-commit change